MEPs have taken the lead in rethinking how the EU should adapt to meet today’s challenges such as migration, the economy and security.

 European Commission reflection papers

-On 1 March the Commission published a white paper on the future of the EU, outlining five possible scenarios:
+In 2017 the European Commission published a white paper on the future of the EU.

-In addition the Commission published five reflection papers this year as a starting point for a debate on the future of European integration.
+In addition the Commission published five reflection papers in 2017 as a starting point for a debate on the future of European integration.
 Each paper is dedicated to a specific theme: Europe’s social dimension, globalisation, the economic and monetary union, defence and finances.
 The papers contain ideas and scenarios for what Europe could be like in 2025, but no specific proposals.
-The initiative finished on 13 September when Commission President Jean-Claude Juncker delivered his annual state of the union address.
-These reflection papers have been discussed by MEPs during plenary sessions.
+These reflection papers were discussed by MEPs during plenary sessions.